-Its name was coined in 2013 by China’s President Xi Jinping.
-He drew inspiration from the concept of the Silk Road established during the Han Dynasty 2000 years ago – an ancient network of trade routes that for centuries connected China to the Mediterranean via Eurasia.
+The name was coined in 2013 by China’s President Xi Jinping, who drew inspiration from the concept of the Silk Road established during the Han Dynasty 2,000 years ago – an ancient network of trade routes that connected China to the Mediterranean via Eurasia for centuries.